✓ Updated April 2026

 Essential Travel Tips

 Pack light, breathable clothing made from natural fibers like cotton or linen, as the climate is tropical and humid.
-Include a good quality insect repellent with DEET, a wide-brimmed hat, and high SPF sunscreen.
-Don't forget a waterproof bag for your electronics, especially if you plan on exploring waterfalls or taking boat trips.
+Include a good quality insect repellent with DEET, reef-safe sunscreen, a wide-brimmed hat, and sturdy walking shoes or sandals for exploring.
+A waterproof bag or dry sack is also a lifesaver for boat trips and protecting your electronics.

-While Vanuatu is generally safe, it's wise to be aware of your surroundings, especially in crowded markets or at night in Port Vila.
-Keep valuables secure and avoid displaying expensive items.
-If you're swimming or snorkeling, be mindful of ocean currents and always check local conditions before entering the water.
+Vanuatu is generally a safe destination, but it's wise to be aware of your surroundings, especially in busy markets or at night in Port Vila.
+Avoid walking alone in unlit areas and keep valuables secure.
+If you plan on swimming or snorkeling, be mindful of currents and always check local conditions before entering the water.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.